+Portugal has concluded 79 DTTs, 74 of which are currently in force.
 DTTs have had (and continue to have) a huge impact in Portugal, allowing the elimination/mitigation of international double taxation and encouraging foreign direct investment herein.

-Among the main tax benefits of the DTTs that could be herein referred is the application (in State of the source of the income) of a
+Among the main tax benefits of the DTTs that could be herein referred is the application (in State of the source of the income) of a reduced withholding tax rate on investment income (e.g. dividends, interest, royalties) and, in certain cases, a waiver on the taxation of capital gains on the disposal of shares of companies.